elispax/elispax/README.md

-- 👋 Hi, I’m @elispax
+- Hi, I’m @elispax
-- 🌱 I’m currently learning
+- 🌱 I’m just learning stuff

 <!---
 elispax/elispax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.